-LSD is considered a transboundary disease.
+LSD is considered an emerging threat as a transboundary disease.
 Patterns of LSD spread are erratic and difficult to predict, even if movement control and quarantine processes have been enacted.
 The 1989 and 2006 outbreaks of LSD in Israel are suggested to have started from windborne translocation of vectors from distant Egyptian ports (Klausner 2015).

-LSD is an OIE-listed disease (OIE 2018c).
-LSD is not present in Australia and is a nationally notifiable disease (Department of Agriculture and Water Resources 2016).
+LSD is an OIE-listed disease (OIE 2019b).
+LSD is not present in Australia and is a nationally notifiable disease (Department of Agriculture, Water and the Environment 2019).
 LSD is a Category 3 disease under the EADRA and an outbreak would result in severe consequences to Australia.